tldr-pages/tldr/pages/common/docker-containers.md

 `docker container pause`

-- Display detailed information on one or more containers
+- Display detailed information on one or more containers:

 `docker container inspect`